pyregence/pyretechnics/README.md

 7. Using the Pyretechnics Library

-    Once you have installed the library into your Guix profile, you should be able to launch `python` and load the library as follows:
+    Once you have installed the library either into a temporary shell environment or into your Guix profile, you should be able to launch `python` and load the library as follows:

     ```python
     import pyretechnics